wdegraw93/he6-cres-deep-learning/README.md

 * Building out the repo.
 Then going to add everything in so it's easy to use and the ipynb is only a handful of cells long.

+* Getting somewhere but the imports aren't working.
+Get it working then clean up everything from the bottom.

 --------------------------------------------------------------------------------
 ### TODOS: